danielfm/danielfm.github.io/content/my-setup.md

 The NextCloud Android app, together with OpenTasks and DAVx5, work well for automatically uploading all pictures and videos I take with my smartphone, as well as syncing task, calendar and contact information on a regular basis.
 It works so well that I'm not afraid of wiping out my smartphone for trying different Android ROMs, which was something I did quite frequently before I tried CalyxOS.

 In my desktop, the NextCloud app keeps syncing those files to my main computer, so I have at least one copy of all important files.
-I also run a separate daily backup process via [DejaDup](https://wiki.gnome.org/Apps/DejaDup) that encrypts and uploads all critical data to a S3 bucket via the NextCloud Webdav interface, for redundancy.
+I also run a separate daily backup process on top of [Duplicity](http://duplicity.nongnu.org/) that encrypts and uploads all critical data to a S3 bucket, for redundancy.

 ##### Things to improve

 NextCloud is great, but it's not a perfect replacement for all Google products, such as Photos, but I'm willing to make compromises if that makes me less overly dependent on a couple service provider for all my data.

-I'll maybe try different solutions for photo/video management and sharing, but this is not bothering me so much at the moment.
+I'm evaluating a few managed NextCloud providers at the moment, since hosting it myself is not very cost effective.